Get Information About the Disease in Austin, TX

 A woman seeking breast reconstruction can opt for an immediate procedure, performed at the same time as a lumpectomy or mastectomy, or a delayed surgery, which can happen even years later.
 The specific options and techniques available depend on a host of factors, including past treatments, future planned treatments, breast size, the amount of tissue remaining after surgery, patient health, and more.
 Some women may need only a small amount of repair work after a mastectomy while others may have an implant inserted to restore lost volume.
 A flap may be taken from elsewhere on the body to create a breast mound after mastectomy.

-Dr. Christine Fisher works with each patient to determine the ideal reconstructive procedure, explaining the many choices and offering guidance from the initial consultation on.
-She also makes a wealth of information about reconstruction techniques available on this site:
+Our surgeons work with each patient to determine the ideal reconstructive procedure, explaining the many choices and offering guidance from the initial consultation on.
+Our practice makes a wealth of information about reconstruction techniques available on this site: